michaelstorm/libdj/README.md

 arrived at the crucial trade-off: with more memory available to the reader, we can buffer more out-of-order blocks.
-If we run out of that scratch memory space, the reader must switch to reading blocks naively (in logical order), until the out-of-order blocks in memory can be flushed out to the client.
+If we run out of that scratch memory space, the reader must switch to reading blocks naively (in logical order), until the out-of-order blocks in memory can be flushed out of memory.

 The example above is a little contrived.
 How about a more real-world example?